 White Shirt / Black Suit Combination

 For white shirt and black suit combinations, interpret this combination classically for a timeless edge.
-Whilst most colours work really well with black and white (obviously, they are the base shades), monochromatic ties will sustain a refined approach to this colour combinations.
+Whilst most colours work really well with black and white (obviously, they are the base shades), monochromatic ties will sustain a refined approach to these colour combinations.
 Try out differently textured ties for a more dimensional take on classic black and white.

 White Shirt / Grey Suit Combination